Quantum key distribution over a metropolitan network using an integrated photonics based prototype

-In this work, an integrated photonics based \ac{QKD} prototype has been successfully deployed in a metropolitan network.
+In this work, an integrated photonics based \ac{QKD} prototype has been successfully evaluated in a metropolitan network.
 By integrating all components into optical chips (except the laser and detectors) and consolidating the totality of the \ac{QKD} transmitter and receiver into standard 19-inch racks, we demonstrated a stable, real-world architecture capable of autonomous key exchange.
-This demonstration reinforces the maturity of chip-based \ac{QKD} for practical use.
-By offering compact, scalable and stable architectures these platforms can streamline the implementation of quantum security within standard telecommunications networks.
+The system demonstrated over 280 hours of stable, autonomous key exchange over an installed \qty{4.6}{\kilo\meter} fiber link.
+Complementary characterization using extra fiber spools and attenuation demonstrated the system's resilience to loss and dispersion, where we observed positive key rates up to \qty{105.4}{\kilo\meter}, and separately, \qty{40}{\decibel} of total attenuation.
+This demonstration represents a significant advancement toward the practical viability of chip-based \ac{QKD} systems.
+Our results suggest that \ac{PIC}-based architectures provide a promising pathway to streamlining the implementation of quantum security within standard telecommunications networks.